John Gibbons (DJ): Career

 Gibbons' first release of 2019 came on 25 January on Spinnin' Records, a collaboration with Northern Irish producer Junior J and Swedish singer Therese, entitled "Save a Little Love".
 The single peaked at No.40 on Germany's Dance 50 chart, gaining Gibbons his first German chart placing.

 On 8 February 2019, the John Gibbons remix of Westlife's single "Hello My Love" was released on Virgin EMI/Universal.
 The release saw an immediate spike in sales, resulting in the single re-entering the UK Top 20.

 12 April 2019 saw the release of the John Gibbons remix of "If You Wanna Be Loved" by Picture This on Republic/Universal, the band announcing the team-up with their fellow Irishman on their Twitter account.
+This release has to date achieved 2× Platinum status in Ireland.

 Gibbons' third remix of 2019, a down-tempo version of "Moving Mountains" by Disco Fries featuring Ollie Green, was released on 8 May 2019 on Enhanced Music.

 On 7 June 2019 Gibbons released a new single, "Hotstepper", a cover of the 1994 Ini Kamoze hit, "Here Comes the Hotstepper", with the news being announced on dance blog The Music Essentials and debuting on radio in the UK on 14 June 2019 on BBC Radio 1 with Scott Mills.
+Hotstepper charted in Ireland, resulting in Certified Platinum status.

 Warner Music Spain announced the release of the John Gibbons remix of "Deep Cut" by Australian band Monarchy on 5 July 2019, marking Gibbons' fourth remix of 2019 and sixth release of the year in total.

+2020 saw more chart success for Gibbons in Ireland with 'Let Me Love You', a collaboration with UK artist Franklin, which went Certified Platinum.

+In December 2020, Gibbons launched his record label BLINDsided, with the first release, 'Me & U', a collaboration with Irish DJ Marty Guilfoyle, bringing the label instant success in Ireland and achieving Certified Gold status.

+In 2023 it was announced that Gibbons had signed a major label artist deal with Sony and on June 16 he released the single 'All I Need', featuring US vocalist Treetalk.